Active-Learning-and-Teaching/ALT-Website/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: "<strong>Create and Manage Courses<br><br></strong><em>Instructors can
+  headline: "<strong>Create and Manage Courses</strong>"
+  slug: features
-    create courses and let their students enroll with a unique code.<br>The dashboard shows the ongoing courses of the instructor.
+  content: Instructors can create courses and let their students enroll with a unique
+    code.<br>The dashboard shows the ongoing courses of the instructor.
 Instructors can post announcements and manage students in their courses.
-A robust notification system ensures that the users never miss an update.</em>"
+A robust notification system ensures that the users never miss an update.
-  slug: features
-  content: ''
   media:
     image: "/uploads/2021/07/19/2.png"
     alt_text: dashboard